Is your Car Engine Overheating?

 Any engine whether it be a car engine or truck engine, if it is liquid-cooled it will have a thermostat.
 A thermostat controls the temperature of the coolant traveling from the radiator to the engine.
 Once the engine reaches its operating temperature generally around 95 degrees celsius the thermostat opens to allow the cool water from the radiator to cool the engine.

-Troubleshoot an engine overheating
+Troubleshoot an overheating engine

 • Step 1: Check the coolant level in the expansion tank and make sure water is in the radiator by removing the radiator cap.
 Make sure the engine is off and has cooled down before opening the radiator cap.